 To many travelers who have yet to explore this part of earth, Asia is like a whole new world of hot and spicy temptation.
 The strange smells, intriguing languages and exotic food all add to that culture-shock factor.

 Despite the majestic temples, historical monuments and stunning scenery, most of your first trips to Asia would inevitably be dotted with bizarre encounters and shocking revelations of Asian habits.
-Some can be hard to swallow, while some are just pure weird.
+Some can be hard to swallow, while others are just pure weird.

 Warning: this might cause some nausea or discomfort.